Dhanush-S-Gowda/password-generator-python/README.md

 3. Specify the number of uppercase letters, lowercase letters, numbers, and special characters as prompted.
 4. The script will generate and display a random password that meets the specified criteria.

+## License:

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Note:

 - Ensure that the sum of the character counts matches the specified password length for successful password generation.